mozilla/extension-workshop/src/content/documentation/develop/known-issues.md

 ### Extension source don't update in DevTools

-**Description:** Sources files that have been opened in DevTools are not updated after you edit the file on disk.
-This issue applies to temporary extensions that have been installed in Firefox or that have been installed on an Android device using `web-ext`.
+**Description:** Sources files open in DevTools are not updated after you edit the file on disk.
+This issue applies to temporary extensions that are installed in Firefox or on an Android device using `web-ext`.

 **Workaround:** Close and re-open DevTools.